evelinad/cil-1/dimensionality-reduction.md

 i.e. in high dimension the normalized distance between points tends to have constant value.

+This is a characterization of high-dimensional data.
 In other words, if the data doesn't behave that way, we can assume that:

 * the intrinsic dimensionality of the data isn't that high, or
 * it isn't normally distributed at all

 Principal Component Analysis
 ---